shadowing-french

 Get a personal perspective on French culture through the everyday family life of Laetitia, a Frenchwoman who lives near Paris.

-Episodes are only about three minutes long.
-Following Arguelles’ advice, most shadowing sessions should be about 15 minutes long (although you can start with shorter sessions)—so you could listen to about five episodes of this particular podcast during an average session.
-There are several years’ worth of episodes to download so you won’t run out anytime soon.
+Episodes are only about five minutes long.
+There are several years’ worth of episodes to download, so you won’t run out anytime soon.

 Français Authentique (Authentic French)

-The subjects covered by the Français Authentique podcast cover everything from French idiomatic expressions to suggestions for stress management and personal development.
+This podcast covers everything from French idiomatic expressions to suggestions for stress management and personal development.

 There are dozens of episodes available for free on the website.
-They’re also accessible through the iTunes store or via Podcast Addict for Android on Google Play.
+You can also access them via Apple Podcasts, Spotify and Soundcloud.

 Videos for Conversational and Authentic French Shadowing